Back to main site

 Introduction

 Over the last decade, the number of internet users worldwide has more than doubled.
-As of 2021, the digital population consists of nearly five billion people.(1) In Africa, the number of recorded internet users increased four-fold between 2011 and 2021, going from fewer than 140 million people to over 600 million in just ten years.(2) The internet has revolutionised the free flow of information by offering anyone with an internet connection the ability to gather and share information and ideas.(3) This had a profound effect on the exercise and the protection of the triad of information rights, namely the rights to privacy, freedom of expression and access to information.
+As of January 2024, the digital population consists of over 5.3 billion people.(1) In Africa, the number of recorded internet users increased almost four-fold between 2012 and 2022, going from just over 167 million people to over 650 million in only ten years.(2) The internet has revolutionised the free flow of information by offering anyone with an internet connection the ability to gather and share information and ideas.(3) This had a profound effect on the exercise and the protection of the triad of information rights, namely the rights to privacy, freedom of expression and access to information.

-The UN Human Rights Council’s (UNHRC) 2016 Resolution on the promotion, protection and enjoyment of human rights on the internet confirmed that these rights, in turn, enable a full array of other fundamental rights.
-The Resolution also affirmed that these rights are advanced and exercised online, they deserve the same protections as when they are advanced offline.
+The UN Human Rights Council’s (UNHRC) 2016 Resolution on the promotion, protection and enjoyment of human rights on the internet confirmed that these rights enable a full array of other fundamental rights and deserve the same protection when exercised online as offline.

 Footnotes